 I’ve had this very thing happen to me and have had people come to me asking me to help them.

-After seeing various causes and how to resolve them, I decided to write this article to help others burdened with this prevalent issue.
+After seeing various causes and how to resolve them, I wrote this article to help others burdened with this prevalent issue.

 The solution might be as simple as connecting the adapter to a working socket.

-However, if the problem is related to a malfunctioning internal computer component, you might need to find a different computer to meet your deadline.
+However, if the problem concerns a malfunctioning internal computer component, you might need to find a different computer to meet your deadline.

-So let’s quickly go through some of the possible causes and ways to fix them.
+So, let’s quickly go through some possible causes and ways to fix them.

 Many things could make your laptop die suddenly, even when it’s still plugged in.
 It can be frustrating if you don’t know why it keeps happening.

-It’s safe to say the majority of issues stem from the power source (most likely the battery, charging cable, or socket on the laptop), insufficient cooling, and malware.
+It’s safe to say that most issues stem from the power source (most likely the battery, charging cable, or socket on the laptop), insufficient cooling, and malware.

 Here are some of the most common causes: